cwmorrone/typescript/README.md

+Overview: TypeScript is a strongly typed superset of JavaScript that adds static type checking and interfaces, among other things.
+Developed by Microsoft, it helps catch errors at compile time and improves code maintainability, especially in large projects.
+TypeScript code compiles to plain JavaScript, making it compatible with any environment that runs JavaScript.
+To run typescript files:
-Task 1: Complete the Course Interface
+in your terminal, run tsc filename.ts-this creates a js file with the same name in your working directory run node filename.js to compile the converted code Task 1: Complete the Course Interface
 Modify the Course interface to include the following properties:
         ID: string to represent course ID (e.g., CS451).